Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Codrineye's Compactors/Codrineye's Blueprint Compactor/Compactor manual.md

 Adding secures is performed using the following macros
 * `add_secure(module_ID)` adds the module with ID `module_ID` to the security sequence.
-* `recorded_secures(blueprint_name)` returns the current ammount of space taken up in the recording through a const int with the name `secures_<blueprint_name>`.
-Additionally, an entry is made in the global table BP.comp.defined_secures at index `blueprint_name` with the space ammount, so that you can retrieve the space ammount in a lua macro.
+* `recorded_secures(blueprint_name)` returns the current amount of space taken up in the recording through a const int with the name `secures_<blueprint_name>`.
+Additionally, an entry is made in the global table BP.comp.defined_secures at index `blueprint_name` with the space amount, so that you can retrieve the space amount in a lua macro.

 Your security recording is concatenated in the const string `recorded_secures` and its size is saved in the const int `secures_space`.